adrienbrault/documentation/content/en/service_management/status_pages/_index.md

 <!-- Image placeholder
 {{< img src="#" alt="Status page showing a scheduled maintenance window for upcoming infrastructure work" style="width:100%;" >}}-->

 Maintenance windows allow you to proactively communicate planned downtime or service impact before it happens.
 Unlike [notices](#add-a-notice) which are used for unplanned incidents, maintenance windows are scheduled in advance for infrastructure upgrades, system maintenance, database migrations, and other planned work.
-Proactively communicate scheduled downtime so you can keep your customers informed and lessen the load on the support team.
+Proactively communicate scheduled downtime so you can keep your customers informed and lessen the load on your support team.

 ### Publish a maintenance window